ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of an existing service credential to use for this service binding.
 If you do not specify a service instance credential, new credentials are generated during the bind action.
 This value is optional.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the service binding to be ready.
-If this option is not specified, the binding is performed asynchronously.
+If this option is set to `0`, the binding is performed asynchronously.
 This value is optional.
-The default value is <code>0</code>.
+The default value is <code>60</code>.
 </dd>
 </dl>